 This section is meant for those working in or adjacent to the criminal legal system.
 We hope it might help some get a better understanding of how they can support those who are racialized and disabled, as well as how they can enact abolitionist tendencies in to their professional work as individuals, or organizations.

-Abolition & Disability Justice in Professional Environments
+Abolition and Disability Justice in Professional Environments

 Compassionate people who want to help others sometimes end up working jobs or careers that function within or adjacent to the criminal legal system (CLS).